AswinBalamurugan/BDL_project/README.md

 - `prometheus`: Runs the Prometheus server and mounts the `prometheus.yml` configuration file.
 - `grafana`: Runs the Grafana server, exposes port *3000*, and mounts persistent storage volumes for Grafana data and dashboards (if present).

-The `volumes` section defines persistent storage volumes for Airflow DAGs, logs, and Grafana data.
+The `volumes` section defines persistent storage volumes Grafana data.

 ## Stopping the Applications
 To stop the applications, run the following command: